-As in the case of EV subsidies, we measure the environmental externalities effects from HEV purchases by comparing the HEVs to the counterfactual vehicles that subsidy recipients would have purchase in the absence of the subsidy.
+As in the case of EV subsidies, we measure the environmental externalities from HEV purchases by comparing HEVs to the counterfactual vehicles that subsidy recipients would have purchased in the absence of the subsidy.
 We draw upon estimates from Muehlegger & Rapson (2023), who show that the MPG of counterfactual vehicles is very close to the MPG of HEVs: the implied fuel-economy gap was just 1.9 MPG in 2020.
 As a result, we estimate that environmental damage reduction is less than \$0.01 per dollar of mechanical subsidy.
-The remaining components of the MVPF are similarly small, yielding an MVPF of 1.01.
+The remaining components of the MVPF are also small, yielding an MVPF of 1.01.
 We find similar results across the other two HEV studies we analyze, leading to a category average MVPF of 1.01.
-The MVPF near 1 and small environmental benefits means that HEV subsidies are primarily transfers to consumers already intending to purchasing an HEV.
+The small environmental benefits and MVPF values near 1 imply that HEV subsidies are primarily transfers to consumers already intending to purchase an HEV.